RHEcosystemAppEng/exhort/README.md

 Currently there are 2 available providers.

  - Snyk will provide a vulnerability report for your components or full dependency graph
+ - Tidelift will provide a vulnerability report aggregated from independent requests taken from each individual dependency.
  - Red Hat Trusted Content will provide the recommended software matching the current dependencies

+You can disable a given provider for the dependency graph analysis by using `api.<provider>.disabled=true` property at startup.

 ## Package Managers